webhintio/hint/docs/user-guide/concepts/connectors.md

 The default value is `1000`.

-Depending on the `connector`, more configuration options are available.
+Depending on the `connector`, other configurations may be available.

 ### jsdom configuration